Hashing . . . a mixture of exercise, tomfoolery, and delicious beverages. It combines running, orienteering, and partying!

 Hashing hasn’t strayed far from its Kuala Lumpur roots.
-A typical hash today is a loosely-organized group of 20–40 men and women who meet weekly or biweekly to chase the hare.
-We follow chalk, flour, or paper, and the trails are never boring . . . we run streets and back alleyways, but we also ford streams, climb fences, explore storm drains, and scale cliffs.
+A typical hash today is a loosely-organized group of 20–40 people who meet weekly or biweekly to chase the hare.
+We follow chalk, flour, or paper, and the trails are never boring . . . we run streets and back alleyways, but we also ford streams, climb fences, explore storm drains, and scale cliffs(usually with an easy option too).
 And of course we drink beer!

 Commonly Used Words/Phrases:

 On-On!: typically heard when you’re on the right trail